Agricultural Literacy Curriculum Matrix

 egg: laid by a queen bee, this is the first stage in the life of a honeybee

-hive: a container for housing honeybees; a colony of bees
+hive: a home to a colony of bees

 pollen: the fine, powder-like material produced by the anthers of flowering plants